Mahjong Club

-Culture Change, East West Cultural Differences, Cross Culture
+Culture Change, East West Cultural Differences, Cross Culture Business in Southeast and East Asia

 To be successful and happy as an expatriate it is important to recognise and accept that there are differences in the way of life between 'home' and a 'foreign' country.
 Study and research beforehand will be beneficial, but only time and the experience of living, working (or retiring) in one or more different countries will ensure settling into new environments and feeling almost 'at home' again.
 It is possible, usually after a period of adjustment.